Strongly rigid metrics in spaces of metrics

 The symbol ``$\yocontinuum$'' stands for the cardinality of the continuum.
 For a set $S$, we denote by $\card(S)$ the cardinality of $S$.
-A subset of a topological space is said to be $G_{\delta}$ if it is the intersection of countable open subsets.
+A subset of a topological space is said to be $G_{\delta}$ if it is the intersection of countably many open subsets.

 Let $X$ be a metrizable space.
 We denote by $\yoipt(X)$ the set of all metrics $d$ such that if $x, y, u, v\in X$ satisfies $x\neq y$, $u\neq v$, and $\{x, y\}\neq \{u, v\}$, then $d(x, y)$ and $d(u, v)$ are linearly independent over $\qq$.
 The following is our first result: